 Need help immediately?
 Call 646-54-DRDEB

 Not too many years ago, psychologist Wendy Mogel wrote a book that became quite popular, The Blessing of A Skinned Knee.
-She’d been working with children who didn’t have a DSM diagnosis but who were miserable and their parents were also miserable.
+She’d been working with children who were miserable and their parents were also miserable.
 She realized that, according to the famous phrase, if life gives you a lemon, then make lemonade.

 In other words the bad things of this world are really clay in our hands.
 It’s up to us to shape them into something good.
 My last blog post did just that.
 The hurricane ripped up the lives of many people but many blessings came out of it: We realized and felt the love and care of the community; we were embraced in the loving arms of our families; we learned that we could let go of stuff after all; we discovered strengths and flexibilities in ourselves that we didn’t know we had.
 We even came face-to-face with characteristics about our loved ones that we would rather not have seen but which were necessary to know about in order to cope.

 This all got me thinking as I continued to see people stream into my office: Is personal growth possible from a bad marriage?
 If so, how?

 See, that question moves you from looking at the situation as either good or bad to how you deal with it.
 But there’s more.
 The real issue is that if you deal with it well, will you later be able to look back on it and say that it made you a better, stronger, smarter, or whatever person?

 Rob's a Bad Guy; Can Betty Gain Anything from the Relationship?